dotnet-presentations/blazor-workshop/docs/08-templated-components.md

 1. It's possible to write components that accept *content* as a parameter - even multiple content parameters
 2. Templated components can be used to abstract things, like showing a dialog, or async loading of data
-3. Components can be generic types - which makes them more reusable
+3. Components can be generic types, which makes them more reusable

 Next up - [Progressive web app](09-progressive-web-app.md)